Zeutschler/cubedpandas/docs/index.md

 ### Installation and Getting Started

 After installing CubedPandas using `pip install cubedpandas`, you are ready to go.
-*'Cubin'* a Pandas dataframe is as simple as this:
+*'Cubing'* a Pandas dataframe is as simple as this:

 ```python
 import pandas as pd